colurw/flight_sim_GNN/readme.md

 Neural networks typically learn in a supervised manner, with labelled training data.
 In our case this is not available due to the autonomous nature of the agent, and the large number of discrete actions it takes in the training environment.
-This means deep learning methods such as (classical) back-propagation through a neural network are ruled out.
+This means that deep learning methods such as classical back-propagation through a neural network are ruled out.
-So we are compelled to consider reinforcement learning techniques, where labelled training data is replaced by an overall fitness score that provides the feedback required for model weight tuning.
+Because of this we are compelled to consider reinforcement learning techniques, where labelled training data are replaced by an overall fitness score that providesthe feedback required for model weight tuning.
 This fitness score is awarded to each agent based on their combat performance.

 Based on work by John Holland, Genetic Algorithms (GAs) try to mimic the fundamental processes of natural selection: fitness, crossover, and mutation.
 The unit of